Top 25 Most Popular Foods in Morocco – Best Moroccan Dishes

 18. Bulfaf

-Bulfaf is one of the most famous dishes that Moroccans are keen to prepare for weddings, birth celebrations and circumcision parties.
-It is called “Bulfaf” because it consists of pieces of liver and lung wrapped with fat.
-Bulfaf is grilled on charcoal.
-It is the first dish served after sacrificing the lamb on the firts day of Eid Aladha.
+Bulfaf is one of the most traditional dishes that Moroccans love to serve at weddings, birth celebrations and circumcision parties.
+It is called “Bulfaf” because it consists of pieces of liver and lung wrapped with fat and grilled on charcoal.

 19. Kidney Beans, Lentils, and Chickpeas